-Aertificates awarded by the Royal Yachting Association also qualify.
-Using an alternative certificate means you must:
+Certificates awarded by the Royal Yachting Association also qualify.
+Even so, using an alternative certificate means you must:

-You can get further details from the boatmaster's qualifications and hours of work guide before you apply, including:
+You can get further details from the boatmasters' qualifications and hours of work notice before you apply, such as:

-As a rule, a boatmasters' licence lasts 5 years and costs £28 to renew it.
+As a rule, a boatmasters' licence lasts five (5) years and costs £31 to renew it.
 Use the form titled 'Revalidation of a boatmasters' licence (MSF 4365)'.
 Return it to the address written on the form.